flint/Brick/doc/index.rst

 ~~~~~~~~~~

 All of the above is pretty cool.
 And using it all together without registering a lot of service providers would
 be even cooler.
-For that exact reason is why Brick ships with a ``Aplication`` with all of the above service
+For that exact reason is why Brick ships with a ``Application`` with all of the above service
 providers pre-registered.

 .. code-block:: php